5 Tips for Running Virtual Strata Council Meetings

 If you don’t already have a Strata Manager ‘chairing’ the meeting (or even if you do), it is important to make sure everyone is on the same page regarding:

-- How will voting taking place?
+- How will voting take place?

 - Who will be in charge of taking meeting minutes?